offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 **Document hierarchy / operations**

  * (4) Model pane: List of open documents, as well as the hierarchy of each open document.
-In the example, the document Test3 has a part design body with a sketch in it.
+In the example, the document Test3 has a part design_FC body_FC with a sketch_FC in it.

  * (5) Properties pane: For the selected items, this pane lists the properties for those items.
 If the item is selected within a 3D viewport, the *Data* tab below shows the physical properties (e.g., what it is) while the *View* tab below shows the visual properties (e.g., how its rendered).